HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

 HTTP Error Codes
 .......................

 Holmes totem service is RESTful service which communicates with HTTP protocol.
 The first line of the HTTP response is called the status line and includes a numeric status code (such as "404") and a textual reason phrase (such as "Not Found").
-Also when something went wrong in the service, we should return a http error code so that user agent can debug accordingly.
+Also when something went wrong in the service, we should return a HTTP error code so that user agent can debug accordingly.

 +----------------+---------------------------+--------------------------------------------------------------+